 Computer simulations are powerful, cost-effective tools for designing and previewing experiments, as well as invesftigating and displaying spaces and conditions that can’t be achieved in a lab.
 SLAC simulations range from the subatomic to the cosmic.

 Several SLAC/Stanford research groups use and develop innovative computer simulation techniques to better understand the fundamentals of important energy-related materials:

 Another research team develops simulations of molecular systems that bridge the gap between traditional molecular dynamics (what are the atoms doing?) and quantum chemistry (what are the electrons doing?), with an ultimate goal of designing molecular devices powered by either light or force.

 Researchers at SLAC and Stanford’s SUNCAT Center for Interface Science and Catalysis use simulations to improve their understanding of chemical processes occurring at solid-gas and solid-liquid interfaces.
 The goal is to discover new catalysts for energy conversion and storage.

-The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) Visualization Lab creates massive simulations and 3-D visualizations of cosmic evolution.
-Stunningly beautiful and rich in scientific insights, the visualizations span the history of the universe and billions of light years.
-They enable scientists to clearly understand the implications of their calculations and help to educate public audiences in planetarium shows worldwide.
+SLAC's Computational Astrophysics group seeks to bridge theoretical and experimental physics communities to bring their combined strength to bear on some of the most challenging and fascinating problems in particle astrophysics and cosmology.
+Stunningly beautiful and rich in scientific insights, their simulations span the history of the universe and billions of light years.
+Visualizations of their data enable scientists to clearly understand the implications of their calculations and help to educate public audiences in planetarium shows worldwide.

 SLAC researchers are key contributors to an internationally developed software toolkit, Geant4, for simulating particles passing through and interacting with matter.
 This versatile toolkit is used in high-energy, nuclear and accelerator physics, as well as medical and space science research.
 A SLAC group is leading the Geant4 work on hadronic physics, visualization and overall software architecture.